sbgn/sbgn.github.io/pages/software.md

 ## Software

-The following are lists of software packages known to provide support for editing and visualising in SBGN Process Description (PD), Entity Relationships (ER) and Activity Flow (AF) with and without SBGN-ML support.
+The following are lists of software packages known to provide support for editing and visualising in SBGN Process Description (PD), Entity Relationships (ER) and Activity Flow (AF) with and without SBGN-ML file format support.

 ### Editors with SBGN-ML support

-The following ditors can import and/or export files in SBGN-ML format.
+The following ditors allow drawing in SBGN and can import and/or export files in SBGN-ML format.

 <table style="width:560px">
 <thead>